 “The selection of Assembly Voting to become part of MVP is a huge step forward for our company and a recognition of the maturity of our software and the work we’ve done over the last two decades to facilitate secure end-to-end verifiable election processes,” said Jacob Gyldenkærne, CEO of Assembly Voting.

 ”If we want to maintain a sustainable democracy, the way we participate in elections must be in sync with the contemporary way in which we lead all other aspects of our lives.
 Election technologies can help resolve this, but they should never compromise basic democratic principles.
 We need to tackle the critical issues that currently pose a risk to mobile voting.
 This is what the Mobile Voting Project is all about and we look forward to contributing to the solution.”

 To ensure that the technology and its components meet appropriate cybersecurity standards, the grantees will adhere to recommendations from the Standards Working Group at the University of California at Berkeley’s Center for Security in Politics (CSP).
 The group is working to develop security, accessibility and election administration standards to successfully implement digital absentee voting in U.S. elections.

-The project launched earlier this year and the grantees expect to have the system ready by mid-2022.
+The project launched earlier this year and the grantees expect to have the system ready by early 2023.
 Tusk Charitable Foundation is a not-for-profit and has no commercial interest in the technology being built.
 No Tusk Holdings entity will profit from any voting technology or mobile voting pilot.